-- Electric starter button (3) in basic position - Electric starter button 3 pressed the electric starter is actuated in this position.
+- Electric starter button (3) in basic position - Electric starter button 3 is pressed In this position, the electric starter is actuated.

 6.10 Combination switch (EXC-F Six Days)

 The combination switch is fitted on the left side of the handlebar.